DestinationHome/Destination-Home-Online/README.md

 - To view this README page in other languages here are the following supported languages that have been translated by our extraordinary contributors/moderation team:

-  - [Dutch](https://github.com/DestinationHome/Destination-Home-Online-Dutch)  | Special thanks to Tymek for this translation contribution.
+  - [Dutch](https://github.com/DestinationHome/Destination-Home-Online-Dutch)  | Special thanks to **Tymek** for this translation contribution.
-  - [French](https://github.com/DestinationHome/Destination-Home-Online-French)  | Special thanks to [Marion](https://twitter.com/Marion4GF) & [TreezZ#8905](https://discordapp.com/users/605516950054895633) for this translation contribution.
+  - [French](https://github.com/DestinationHome/Destination-Home-Online-French)  | Special thanks to [**Marion**](https://twitter.com/Marion4GF) & [TreezZ#8905](https://discordapp.com/users/605516950054895633) for this translation contribution.
    - [Italian](https://github.com/DestinationHome/Destination-Home-Online-Italy)  | Special thanks to [Sidereus](https://twitter.com/__Sidereus__) for this translation contribution.
-   - [Japanese](https://github.com/DestinationHome/Destination-Home-Online-Japan)  | Special thanks to [piyo](https://twitter.com/piyopiy80151704) for this translation contribution.
+   - [Japanese](https://github.com/DestinationHome/Destination-Home-Online-Japan)  | Special thanks to [**piyo**](https://twitter.com/piyopiy80151704) for this translation contribution.

  ℹ️ | For users who want to translate this README page in order to support our ever-developing community you can contact me via [Twitter](https://twitter.com/NagatoRevenge) for more information!
 :---: | :---

 # Brief Synopsis:

 Welcome to the official guide on how users can re-experience [PlayStation®Home](https://en.wikipedia.org/wiki/PlayStation_Home) online on the original PS3 &amp; [RPCS3](https://rpcs3.net/).
 To stay up to date on the project please follow our Discussions page on our [Github](https://github.com/DestinationHome/Destination-Home-Online/discussions), as our Community Manager [**Figment**](https://github.com/PSHFigment) will post the latest news in regards to new Home updates.
-For all things related to PlayStation®Home, we have created a comprehensive composition [Wiki system](https://github.com/DestinationHome/Destination-Home-Online/wiki) for this repo, to document how users can access our services.
+For all things related to **PlayStation®Home**, we have created a comprehensive composition [Wiki system](https://github.com/DestinationHome/Destination-Home-Online/wiki) for this repo, to document how users can access our services.

 ![Destination Home Online Official Wiki](https://user-images.githubusercontent.com/67494727/167228438-dc27564a-05d6-49ae-814a-936b6708f863.png)